robofinch/lifetime-foundry/crates/stable-view/README.md

 # Architecture

-In order to allow custom third-party views of other crates' types, the `StableView`, `StableViewMut`, and `StableClone` traits are not implemented directly for types like `Vec<T>` or `Rc<T>`.
+In order to allow custom third-party views of other crates' types, the `StableView` and `StableViewMut` traits are not implemented directly for types like `Vec<T>` or `Rc<T>`.
 Instead, the source data type is passed as a generic parameter to a stable view trait, and the trait is implemented for a "view kind" trait that indicates how the view is obtained.

 For example, [`PointerViewKind`] implements `StableView<'_, '_, Rc<T>>` and
 [`RecursiveViewKind<(VT, VE)>`] implements `StableView<'_, '_, Result<T, E>>`.